Updated 2026-01-17

 Cost Analysis at Different Scales

-For early-stage startups sending fewer than 50,000 emails monthly, the cost difference is negligible compared to developer time savings.
-For growth-stage companies sending millions of emails, SES saves thousands annually.
-The break-even point where SES's complexity becomes worthwhile varies by team, but generally falls around 200,000-500,000 emails per month.
+For early-stage startups, the cost difference is often negligible compared to developer time savings.
+For growth-stage companies sending millions of emails, SES can save meaningful money.
+The break-even point depends on team skill, compliance needs, support expectations, and how much email operations tooling you already have.
 Use our email warmup calculator to plan your scaling strategy.

 Building Marketing on Top of Transactional